J-Bicheno/Arms-Import-Export-Analysis/README.md

 ## Known Issues and Limitations

-- **Knowledge Gaps:** Initial unfamiliarity with advanced clustering—addressed via tutorials
+- **Knowledge Gaps:** Initial unfamiliarity with advanced clustering — addressed via AI generated step by step text guide and referring back to LMS

 ---

 ## Development Roadmap and Reflection

 - **Challenges:** Handling missing data, optimizing dashboard responsiveness, learning new libraries.
-- **Strategies:** Incremental development, peer code reviews, use of open-source resources.
+- **Strategies:** Incremental development, use of open-source resources.
 - **Next Steps:** Deeper geospatial analysis, expand to other datasets.

 ---